Memorandum of Agreement

 We are the Medicare Quality Improvement Organization, working to improve the quality of care for Medicare beneficiaries.
 Our site offers beneficiary and family-centered care information for providers, patients, and families.
 Welcome!

-Effective June 8, 2019, the states served by KEPRO as the Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) changed.
-All providers are required to complete a new Memorandum of Agreement (MOA), even if one was submitted to KEPRO prior to June 8, 2019.
-Providers can expect to receive a fully executed copy of the MOA from KEPRO within 30 days of submission.
+Effective June 8, 2019, the states served by Kepro as the Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) changed.
+All providers are required to complete a new Memorandum of Agreement (MOA), even if one was submitted to Kepro prior to June 8, 2019.

-- Click on the button below to fill out the MOA document.
+- Click on the button below to complete your organization’s MOA.

 Complete Memorandum of Agreement

 MOA Sample (PDF; for review purposes only.
 MOAs are only acceptable through the electronic submission link above.)

 Kepro is authorized by the Medicare program to review medical services provided to Medicare beneficiaries.
 As you may know, we review medical records to determine whether services delivered to these beneficiaries meet medically acceptable standards of care, are medically necessary, and are delivered in the most appropriate setting.
 We also review hospital discharge appeals and termination of services appeals for Medicare beneficiaries.

 In order to participate in the Medicare program, certain providers are required under federal law to have a MOA with a QIO.
 MOAs outline the QIO’s and provider’s responsibilities during the review process.

 Section 1866 (a)(1)(E) of the Social Security Act requires providers of services to have an agreement with QIOs to release data related to patients when a QIO requests it.